-Twenty-five years later, Vonnegut would publish the novel Slaughterhouse-Five, and the rest is history.
+Twenty-five years later, Vonnegut published the novel Slaughterhouse-Five, and the rest is history.
 But what was his frame of mind during the imprisonment?
 What happened before he ended up in the slaughterhouse?
 How did he get out of it?
-The awesome blog Letters of Note publishes a letter Vonnegut wrote to his family from a repatriation camp in France, shortly after his POW experience.
-Below are some excerpts (emphasis added); read the rest here.
+Letters of Note published a letter Vonnegut wrote to his family from a repatriation camp in France, shortly after his POW experience.
+Below are some excerpts; you can read the rest here.

-I urge you to read the whole letter.
-It's a riveting first-person account of being a POW in WWII, and the wry voice of Vonnegut the novelist was already apparent in his letter.
-In the same way he repeats "So it goes” in Slaughterhouse-Five, he repeats "But not me” in this letter.
+The letter is a riveting first-person account of being a POW in WWII, and the wry voice of Vonnegut the novelist was already apparent in his letter.
+In the same way he repeats “so it goes” in Slaughterhouse-Five, he repeats “but not me” in this letter.

 A version of this story ran in 2010; it has been updated for 2022.